vldem/go-code-example/supervisor_notifier/README.md

     process_name=%(program_name)s*%(process_num)02d
     events=PROCESS_STATE_EXITED,PROCESS_LOG_STRERR

-If your worker exits due to some reason event listener will catch event PROCESS_STATE_EXITED and will send notification to email or telegram chat that you specified in configuration.
+If your worker exits due to some reason the event listener will catch the event PROCESS_STATE_EXITED and will send a notification to email or the telegram chat that you specified in configuration.